Updates, commentary, training and advice on immigration and asylum law

 Over and over again we hear that refugees should claim asylum in the first safe country the reach.
 There are variations on the theme.
 Genuine refugees claim asylum in the first safe country.
 Refugees should or even must claim asylum in the first safe country.
 The asylum seekers coming to the UK from France are really economic migrants, not refugees, because they didn’t claim asylum in France.

 It is true that almost every asylum seeker who reaches the United Kingdom has travelled through safe countries to get here.
-We’re a small island situation to the far north east of the European continent.
+We’re a small island situated to the far north of the European continent.
 Of course almost any refugee who arrives here has traveled through a safe country first.
-It is impossible to get on a direct flight to the UK to claim asylum without lying to get the necessary visa.
+It is impossible for most people to get on a direct flight to the UK to claim asylum without lying to get the necessary visa.

 This is one of the most recurrent tropes in refugee discourse and law and so we thought we would update and consolidate our posts on this issue for Refugee Week to try and give the topic the definitive treatment.